-I am a Chancellor's Fellow at the University of Edinburgh's Usher Institute, and part of the Asthma UK Centre for Applied Research (AUKCAR).
+I am a Chancellor's Fellow at the University of Edinburgh's Usher Institute, in the Centre for Medical Informatics.

 My primary research interests include: